Talking to your kids about COVID-19

 Don’t avoid talking about it

 Children, as you know, are often eager to find out more.
-Especially when there’s a new virus that is affecting everyone around the world.
-Things they’ve heard may be causing anxiety – which means not talking about the virus and what it actually means could lead them to worry even more.
+Especially when something is happening in the world that everyone around them is talking about.
+They may be feeling anxious about rumours or incorrect things that they have heard – which means not talking about COVID-19 and how it affects them and their family could lead them to worry even more.

 Ask them what they already know

 Get ready to be surprised.
-With today’s plethora of instant news sources, your child is likely to be a whole lot more informed than you may have imagined.
-Take time to listen to what they already know of the virus … and be sure to clarify any misunderstandings they may have.
+With the amount of information children absorb through overhearing conversations, hearing news reports on the radio and reading things online, your child probably knows a lot more than you think.
+Take time to listen to what they already know about COVID-19 and be sure to clarify any misunderstandings they may have.

 Choose the right time

-It’s a good idea to talk to your children about the virus when you are each feeling relaxed – for example, when sitting at the dinner table or after watching a movie together.
-This is far better timing than when they’re in the middle of a tricky homework assignment or when you’re feeling agitated or anxious.
+Like with any difficult conversation, it’s a good idea to talk to your children about COVID-19 when you are each feeling relaxed – for example, when sitting at the dinner table or after watching a movie together.
+This is far better timing than when they’re in the middle of a tricky homework assignment, just before bedtime or when you’re feeling agitated or anxious.

 Be calm and reassuring

-Instead of quoting things like death rates (which could increase their anxiety) it’s best to do this in a general way by explaining how the virus is less common and severe in children compared to adults.
-However, make sure you also reassure them of all the things you are doing as an adult to avoid catching the virus, so they don’t feel alarmed mum, dad or other loved ones might become unwell.
+By choosing a time when you are not anxious, your child is more likely to feel calm as well.
+Decide what is relevant for them to know and what they can do to look after themselves (like washing their hands).
+For example, instead of quoting things like case numbers (which could increase their anxiety) you could explain that the virus is less common and severe in children compared to adults.
+Make sure you also reassure them of all the things you are doing as an adult to avoid catching the virus, so they don’t feel scared that mum, dad or other loved ones might become unwell.

-Also, be sure to allow regular contact (by phone or video call) to help reassure your children that other people they may worry about, like their grandparents, are safe and well.
+Also, be sure to allow regular contact (by phone or video call) with loved ones who you can’t visit.
+This will help reassure your children that other people they may worry about, like their grandparents, are safe and well.

 Reduce their media exposure

 Easier said than done, we know.
-But do your best to monitor when and where your children are being exposed to media reports of the virus, since frequent exposure could increase their level of fear and anxiety.
+But do your best to monitor when and where your children are being exposed to media reports about COVID-19, since frequent exposure could increase their level of fear and anxiety.

 Try to be with them when they are watching, listening or reading the news so you are able to address any questions they may have.

-And finally, manage your own anxiety before you manage theirs
+And finally, manage your own anxiety as well

-Your children will look to for cues on how to manage their own worries.
-So it’s vital to stay calm and manage your own anxieties before bringing up the subject of the virus and answering any questions they may have.
+Your children will look to you for cues on how to manage their own worries.
+So managing your own mental health will help your kids stay calm too.